MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/formchangetracker-classes.md

 ### Method displayTarget

-Gets or sets the value that indicates whether the control is displayed in the Finance and Operations client, in Enterprise Portal for Finance and Operations, or in both.
+Gets or sets the value that indicates whether the control is displayed in the client, in Enterprise Portal, or in both.

     public int displayTarget([int value])